dhorelik/crew-management/README.md

 #### Type checking

-Flow is configured to provide type checking for all files (see the [flow website](https://flow.org) for details)
+Flow is configured to provide type checking for all files (see the [flow website](https://flow.org) for details).
+It's been setup to check all project files.

+[Flow-typed](https://github.com/flow-typed/flow-typed) is used to create library definitions for third-party libraries that were not written with Flow.

 `npm run flow`